aochagavia/FastAnts/readme.md

 To try it out, go to `ant_viz` and run `cargo run --release`.
 Note that you will need the nightly version of the Rust compiler, as some unstable features are used by the library.

+# Instructions to run the visualizer

+FIXME: explain stuff below

+How to compile?
+How to run?
+Need CLI to specify world and programs